markmillr/cursor-memory-servicenow/README.md

 ## Project Structure

-The memory bank consists of these key files:
+The memory bank consists of these key files, which the AI assistant will automatically update based on your responses:

 ```mermaid
 graph TD